-- (A) Alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stock, including the implications of: - (i) maintaining the TACs decided through the MP; - (ii) reducing the TACs by [20% or anotheran appropriate percentage range of percentages], in particular in light of indications of stock decline; and - (iii) any other appropriate conservation and management actions; - (B) whether the existing MP can and should be adjusted or whether development of a new MP is required; and - (C) whether a stock assessment or other SCRS-approved methods of determining TACs is needed for providing management advice in the interim.
+(A) Alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stock, including the implications of:

+- (i) maintaining the TACs decided through the MP; - (ii) reducing the TACs by various percentages, in light of indications of stock decline; and (iii) any other appropriate conservation and management actions, potentially including various percentage increases in TACs;

+(B) whether the existing MP can and should be adjusted or whether development of a new MP is required; and

+(C) whether a stock assessment or other SCRS-approved methods of determining TACs is needed for providing management advice in the interim.

-Based on the SCRS advice, the Commission shall decide on the alternative management action(s) to be taken.
-Unless the SCRS advises that there is a sufficient scientific basis to do otherwise, the Commission shall reduce the TACs of the West area and the East area [by 20%] for the following year.
-In addition, as needed and appropriate, the SCRS shall conduct a new stock assessment and/or providing advice on new candidate MPs as soon as possible.
+Based on the SCRS advice on (a) above, the Commission shall decide on alternative management action(s), including, as appropriate, a reduction in TAC(s) for the following year.
+If the SCRS has advised that there are indications of a decline in one or both stocks that warrant an alternative management action, but the Commission is unable to agree on such an action, the TACs of the West area and/or the East area shall be reduced by 10% for the implicated areas(s) for the following year.
+In addition, as needed and appropriate, the SCRS shall conduct a new stock assessment and/or provide advice on new candidate MPs as soon as possible.